UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 ### Part I: Latency, Bandwidth, Data Location
 * Latency is the speed of data transfer, bandwidth is the "width" of the "band" of data transfer.
 Using a road analogy, "latency" is the smoothness of the surface, "bandwidth" is the number of lanes.
 * Distance is a *very* important factor.
 Data for processing should be kept as close as possible to the processor.
-* As Grace Hopper used to say: "Mind your nanoseconds!" https://www.youtube.com/watch?v=JEpsKnWZrJ8 -- *Slide End* --
+* Grace Hopper on nanoseconds `https://www.youtube.com/watch?v=JEpsKnWZrJ8`
+-- *Slide End* --

 -- *Slide* --